Rei Meguro

 Folio

-Folio is a startup which connects students and freelancers with startups.
-I contributed to many aspects of the platform, including its robust AI-powered search engines, its notification architecture, and user migrations from the old platform.
-The platform is powered by a Django backend and a Next.js frontend.
+Folio is a startup which connects students and freelancers with venture-backed startups.
+I contributed to many aspects of the platform, including its robust search engine, notification system, and user data migrations from the old platform, working with Django, Next.js, Git, Docker, and a variety of other technologies.

 ConverseCart Search Engine

 I worked with the startup ConverseCart to build an AI-powered search engine by leveraging word embeddings, bag-of-words models, and cross encoders.
-It uses a 3-step approach, where it first retrieves a bunch of candidate products using a vector search on the query and product embeddings, then uses a cross encoder to rerank the products by relevancy, and a personalizer to boost certain product relevancies.
-It also caches results to boost speed.
+It uses a retrieve and rerank approach, where it first sources a bunch of candidate products using a combination of vector search and keyword matching, then uses a custom trained cross encoder to rerank the products by relevancy.
+Finally, a personalization model is used to boost certain products and filter others, while relevant data is cached throughout the whole search process to speed up search with similar queries for all users in the future.

 RTD Toolkit

 RTD is a technique developed at the University of Michigan for making provably safe motion plans.
 It accounts for uncertainties in the measurements as well as the robot movement using polynomial zonotopes to avoid collisions.
-I worked with ROAHM lab, the team that developed this technique, to built a Python toolkit for easily implementing RTD on any grounded robot.
+I worked with ROAHM lab, the team that developed this technique, to built a Python toolkit for easily implementing RTD on any grounded robot, recreating all of the functionality in the original implementation, and introducing additional features such as a URDF loader.

 Mandelbrot Fractal Explorer